01 of 09

 Atlanta on Food Paradise

 “Food Paradise” highlights the best cuisines around the nation, focusing on a different topic each episode.
-One of Atlanta’s most beloved Mexican restaurants, Bone Garden Cantina, was featured on “Mexican Food Paradise” in 2013.
+Located in one the city's most popular neighborhoods, Westside, Bone Garden Cantina was featured on “Mexican Food Paradise” in 2013.
 They showed off their flavorful carne adobo steak tacos and the grilled corn on the cob with mayo and queso fresco.
-Atlanta appeared on another episode in 2015, this time on “Fried Chicken Paradise”.
+Atlanta appeared on another episode in 2015, this time on “Fried Chicken Paradise."
 We have fried chicken a plenty here in Atlanta, but they featured Busy Bee Café, a historic downtown spot open since 1947.
 On the show they indulged in crispy fried chicken and tasty sides like collard greens and macaroni and cheese.

 08 of 09